Comprehensive Estate Planning Services in Spokane, Washington

 The most common Estate planning matters we handle include:

 Your estate is comprised of all that you own, including real estate, vehicles, bank accounts, retirement accounts, art, jewelry, collectibles, and other personal property.
 An estate plan ensures that these assets are distributed per your wishes and your family is protected from avoidable taxes and the costly process of probate.
-An estate plan can also name guardians for minor children, and name who will make medical and financial decisions on your behalf if you become incapacitated.
+A Spokane estate planning attorney can also name guardians for minor children, and name who will make medical and financial decisions on your behalf if you become incapacitated.

 We can help you get your affairs in order so that you can rest easy knowing everything has been completed in advance of any emergency.
 Contact us today for a free consultation online or in our convenient location in Spokane, Washington.

 Reasons You Need an Estate Plan in Eastern Washington